 She holds a Masters of Social Work from Rutgers, The State University of New Jersey, and a Bachelor of Arts in Psychology from Montclair State University.
 She is also a graduate of the New Jersey Child Abuse Institute and also successfully completed the Finding Words NJ program, a child-friendly forensic interviewing protocol for professionals involved in investigating and prosecuting child abuse.

-When not working, Helen enjoys her family.
-She is married to a professional musician in the Blues genre, and is the mother of twins, Steven and Julia, and Chihuahua, Brutus.
+When not working, Helen enjoys her time with her family.
+She is married to a professional musician in the Blues genre, and is the mother of four-year-old twins, Julia and Steven, and, her first-born, a Chihuahua, Brutus.

 Hanna Salvatore is a finance professional at Bergen County’s United Way and Chief Administrator of Women United in Philanthropy, a women’s giving circle that pools philanthropy to make a large impact on the lives of women.
 Hanna is also a former Wall Street operations executive.
 Hanna brings her passion for efficiency and the YWCA’s mission as well as her finance and operations experience to the YWCA Bergen County Board of Directors, which she joined in January 2016.
 LinkedIn